You are currently viewing HTMA-Guided Detox: Why Prebiotics Are Essential for Mineral Absorption and Cellular Energy

 .

-• Wheat bran is the outer layer of whole grain.
+• Wheat bran is the outer layer of a whole grain.
 It has a special fiber that boosts the Bifidobacteria in the gut and reduces digestive gas, abdominal pain, and cramping.
 Its fiber also has anti-cancer and antioxidant properties.
-Most Celiac Disease sufferers are allergic to its protein and it is highly soaked in Glyphosate so organic, non-GMO is a must if you enjoy it.
+Most Celiac Disease sufferers are allergic to its protein, and it is highly soaked in Glyphosate, so organic, non-GMO is a must if you enjoy it.

 .